aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

 We will start in the following with setting up the structure inputs for the silicon diamond relaxation.
 To this end we first need to setup the silicon diamond structure.
-Since the plugin is tightly connected to pymatgen's datatypes the structure is setup using pymatgen:
+Since the plugin is tightly connected to pymatgen's data types the structure is setup using pymatgen:

 .. code-block:: python